 Art is essentially about expanding the ability to think creatively and encourages cross cultural understanding as well as developing critical thinking, problem solving and interpersonal skills.

-At Oakfield we aim to stimulate learner’s interest and develop schemes that are tailored to the individual needs of the students.
+At Oakfield we aim to stimulate learner’s interest and develop schemes that are tailored to the individual needs of the learners.
 Oakfield promotes investigation and exploration of materials to support a variety of approaches in developing skills and techniques.
-At Oakfield we ensure students have access to a wide range of resources which are freely available and regularly maintained.
+At Oakfield we ensure learners have access to a wide range of resources which are freely available and regularly maintained.
 Oakfield also works alongside other targeted areas of the curriculum to provide cross-circular links and cement knowledge and understanding.

 To be really meaningful to learners, Art must be about REAL life and first-hand experience.
 Educational visits to Galleries and areas of interest are an integral part of the Art experience at Oakfield High and College.